Koushick0706/BDDRestassuredFramework/README.md

 data --> The data need to checked weather it is present or not inside JSON.
 //The above method present inside the project is used to split JSON and JSON Array weather the Mandatory field is Present or Not and give you report inside Extent reports weather it is pass or Fail.
 ```
-## Need to Test SOAP or WEBSERVICE ?
+## Need to Test SOAP in Restassured?

 ```java
 Common_Methods.Get_Instance().ReadXMLFile(arg1);